keithasaurus/koda-validate/docs/philosophy/extension.rst

 Processors
 ----------
-We can also allow for conforming of values using processors.
-For this example, we'll say we want to convert ``float``\s
+We can also conforming values using processors.
+For this example, we'll say we want to convert ``float``\s to their absolute value before we validate it.

 .. code-block:: python